stevekm/slurm-cluster/README.md

 # slurm-cluster

-SLURM cluster deployment, building SLURM from source on Centos 7 (RHEL 7).
+SLURM cluster deployment, building SLURM from source on Centos 7 (or RHEL 7).